Viewing this page on your device?

 Many kids are fussy eaters because they are struggling with sensory processing issues.

-Sensory Processing Disorder (SPD) can affect kids' eating habits in different ways:
+Sensory Processing Disorder (SPD) can affect a child's eating habits in different ways:

 There are no tried and trusted methods that will work for every child.
 But here are some tips and ideas that you can try.

-This is by no means an exhaustive list, just a few that worked for dealing with my picky eaters!
+This is by no means an exhaustive list, just a few that worked for dealing with picky eaters in my own family as well as others I have worked with!

 I think one of the most underrated steps in dealing with picky eaters is to try and understand WHY they are picky.